cakephp/docs/en/orm/database-basics.rst

     :ref:`query-builder` having identifiers quoted when creating SQL.
-It should be noted that this decreases performance because each query needs to be traversed and manipulated before being executed.
+It should be noted that this decreases performance because each query needs to be traversed and manipulated before being executed. flags
+    An associative array of PDO constants that should be passed to the underlying PDO instance.
+See the PDO documentation for the flags supported by the driver you are using.

 At this point, you might want to take a look at the :doc:`/getting-started/cakephp-conventions`.
 The correct